What is mediation?

 - Answer questions as needed.

 If mediation is successful, the Mediator may assist to prepare a written agreement based on the parties’ settlement.
-Mediators may involve themselves to the extent of assisting the parties to draft their agreement.
+Mediators may involve themselves in helping the parties to draft their agreement.
 This helps to ensure that the parties understand their respective rights and responsibilities and promotes clear and objective wording of agreements between parties, especially in instances where one or both parties are not legally represented.